 What’s at risk?

 In February 2018, Texas and a group of other states (including Tennessee) filed suit (Texas v.
 United States) against the federal government, arguing that the individual mandate provision of the ACA is unconstitutional after the Tax Cuts and Jobs Act set the shared responsibility payment at zero dollars.
 After the federal government declared that it would not defend the constitutionality of the ACA, another group of states led by California stepped in to defend the law.
 On July 9, 2019, the U.S. Court of Appeals for the 5th Circuit heard oral arguments in this case.
 On December 18, 2019, the court ruled that the individual mandate is unconstitutional and sent the case back to the Texas district court judge to decide whether the remaining provisions of the ACA are constitutional.
 The Supreme Court accepted the case (California v.
-Texas) and will hear oral arguments on November 10, 2020.
+Texas) and heard oral arguments in November, 2020.
 The outcome of this case has the potential to dismantle the ACA, eliminating or drastically scaling back programs that offer coverage to hundreds of thousands of Tennesseans, including 40% of adult Tennesseans with pre-existing conditions.

 The results of this lawsuit, if our leaders had their way, would be catastrophic.
 Before the ACA, insurance companies could – and often did – deny health insurance to millions of Americans with common conditions such as diabetes, asthma, cancer and even pregnancy.
 If the ACA was repealed, it would cause at least 526,000 Tennesseans and millions of people across the country (including children) to lose coverage, eliminate protections for pre-existing conditions, and cause prices to go up for everyone, especially older adults and women.
 Now that the latest assault on the ACA has come to pass without a repeal, it’s time for Tennessee’s elected officials to build on the ACA’s successes and make improvements that will make healthcare more affordable and accessible.

 PROTECT PEOPLE WITH